pjworkshop/dotfiles/README.md

 #### st ####
-My config of [Simple Terminal](https://st.suckless.org/).
+My build of [Simple Terminal](https://st.suckless.org/).
 Work in progress due to problems with patches that I need to fix.
 Still very usable for the most part.
 My color scheme is a modified version of Google Dark with better highlighted colors.

 #### Fonts ####